chenhunghan/ialacol/README.md

 ## Quick Start

+### Kubernetes

+`ialacol` offer first class citizen support for Kubernetes, which means you can automate/configure everything compare to runing without.

-To quickly get started with ialacol, follow the steps below:
+To quickly get started with ialacol on Kubernetes, follow the steps below:

 ```sh
 helm repo add ialacol https://chenhunghan.github.io/ialacol